 Philippe Smit (1886-1948)1

-Philippe Smit was born in the Netherlands, in Zwolle, on 13 November 1886, of a Dutch father and a mother of French origin.
-He was the last born of the couple’s five children.
+Philippe Smit was born in the Netherlands, in Zwolle, on 17 November 1886, of a Dutch father and a mother of French origin.
+He was the next to last born of the couple’s eight children.

 In July 1895, his family moved to Paris where his father, after having worked as a barber, would serve for a number of years as the concierge of the Hotel Montaigne.
 Philippe Smit’s education was essentially French.
 Although there is no information on his studies, it seems that they were very limited, as is indicated by his very approximate spelling.
 Nevertheless, a lover of poetry and of the music of his period, he deepened his knowledge of these domains all throughout his life.
 Poets (Verlaine, Baudelaire, Rollinat, Mallarmé) and musicians (especially Debussy) would inspire a number of his works.

 As a young man, he earned his livelihood, for a brief period, by designing and creating jewellery.
 In the years around 1910, he frequented two drawing schools where he met René Massé, with whom a profound friendship would unite him.

 In 1910, his mother died.
 He moved to the Rue Malte Brun, in the same building where Massé lived.